 Acceptance: Month 3

 Follow this link to view writings about my thoughts on how I managed the frustrations which I knew I was susceptible to.
 I was intelligent enough to recognise that dwelling on negatives would be a downward spiral.
 I focussed on my positives: I still had the love and support of my family and close friends.

 Hospital Rehabilitation: Months 3 and 4

 This link directs to a page presenting general observations about my time at the Haywood Hospital, as well as diary entries I made of events which happened to me or around me.
 The term "recovery" was misleading for me, as I wrongly interpreted recovery as meaning getting back to how I once was.
 I received much good advice from NHS staff about dealing with being discharged from a clinical setting into a normal home environment.

 I kept a diary and made notes of how I felt, which can be viewed by following this link.
 Friends and family would inform me how much better I seemed as they could remember me being very poorly.
 I genuinely didn't notice the positive changes, it was only by having the baseline notes to refer to that I could properly evaluate their encouraging comments.

 Follow this link to view a letter my neurosurgeon sent to my GP, further to a progress review meeting with him two weeks after my hospital discharge.

 Anxiety: Month 9

-The anxiety page contains notes I made in preparation for a meeting with my rehabilitation consultant 9 months after my TBI, follow this link to view it.
-There's nothing particularly insightful in the list (which is rather personal), but I thought it useful to record anything that came to mind.
+Follow this link to view notes I made in preparation for a meeting with my rehabilitation consultant, nine months after my TBI.
+There's nothing particularly insightful in the list (which is rather personal), but I thought it useful to record anything at that time which came to mind.

 Physiotherapist Assessment: Month 10